Skip to Content

 Can Freeze In Cold Temperatures Unless They Have Freeze Protection

-If you camp in freezing or sub-freezing temperatures, tankless water heaters often require some sort of freeze protection, or they can freeze, potentially causing significant problems with the heater itself.
-It’s the nature of this kind of heater, where the water can pass through smaller plumbing lines, allowing it to freeze faster than one giant tank of water.
+If you camp in freezing or sub-freezing temperatures, tankless water heaters often require some form of freeze protection, or they can freeze, potentially causing significant problems with the heater.
+It’s the nature of this kind of heater, where water can pass through smaller plumbing lines, allowing it to freeze faster than in a single giant tank.

 How Much Does an RV Tankless Water Heater Cost?